Lou Pearlman: Bankruptcy

-Cronin claim
+Cronin and Khan claims

-In a 2009 interview with Howard Stern, Rich Cronin, the former lead singer of the LFO band, said that he had only received a fraction of the money owed to him from record sales.
-Cronin claimed that Pearlman had "wanted to bang everyone" and had attempted to seduce him multiple times.
-(Cronin was of age.)
+In a 2009 interview with Howard Stern, Rich Cronin, the former lead singer of LFO, said that he had only received a fraction of the money owed to him from record sales.
+Cronin also claimed that Pearlman had "wanted to bang everyone" and had attempted to seduce him multiple times.
+Those claims were never confirmed.

-Fellow LFO band member Brad Fischetti, however, continued to refer to Pearlman as a friend, expressed sadness at the news of his arrest, imprisonment, and death.

 Nick Carter, when asked if the claim was true, suggested that bitterness might be a motivating factor for the claim.

+Fellow LFO band member Brad Fischetti, however, continued to refer to Pearlman as a friend, and expressed sadness at the news of his arrest and imprisonment.
 In an interview conducted by the Orlando Sentinel, former NSYNC member Lance Bass, when asked about the claim, stated that Pearlman had never behaved inappropriately with them.

+Jay Khan, member of the boy band US5, in his autobiography (in German), also reports inappropriate behaviour of sexual nature towards him by Pearlman.

 Death

 In 2008, Pearlman began his prison sentence with a projected release date of March 24, 2029.
 However, he suffered a stroke in 2010 while incarcerated.
 He was diagnosed with an infection of a heart valve.
 Pearlman had surgery to replace a heart valve a few weeks before his death.
 The prison took him to a hospital where he was scheduled for another surgery.

-Pearlman ultimately died while still in custody at the Federal Correctional Institution in Miami, Florida, on August 19, 2016, from cardiac arrest.
-He was buried ten days later on August 29, 2016, in the family burial area.
+Pearlman died while still in custody at the Federal Correctional Institution in Miami, Florida, on August 19, 2016.
+His autopsy listed his cause of death as infection of the inner lining of the heart.
+He was buried ten days later on August 29, 2016, in his family’s burial plot.
 He was 62 years old.